 Moreover, research has shown that practicing and improving handwriting can be beneficial for a child’s motor skills and help their cognitive abilities.
 Additionally, adults can also reap some of the benefits.
 By learning something new, such as Chinese characters, adults can keep their mind sharp over the years.

 But the most important factor is the personality you can instil in your writing that is impossible to convey with some sterile keystrokes.
 Everyone that went through the effort of making their handwriting neater realized that the way you feel influences your writing.
 When angry, people tend to press the pen down harder and write letters closer together.
 Besides, a handwritten card, regardless if it is neatly written in cursive or with the skills of a 6-year-old, shows that someone actually put in some real effort and time thinking about you, unlike hitting the send button on a 2 sentence email.

-Check out Jake Weidmann’s TED video below if you are still sceptical about the importance and necessity of good handwriting.
+If you are still hesitant to buy a fountain pen and work on your handwriting, check out Jake Weidmann’s TED video below about the importance and necessity of good handwriting.
 He links the pen with how we learn, think and interact with our cultural heritage.

 Analyzing Your Own Writing

 There are many reasons why your writing might look sloppy or is difficult to read.
 The first step of getting better at handwriting is by taking a closer look at some of your own writing.
 Here are some points to look for in your one writing.